 Four hours.
 Prerequisite: One year of college-level coursework and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course surveys the historical development of modern sub-Saharan Africa since the early nineteenth century.
 Key developments examined in this course include: slavery and the slave trade, European colonial rule, cultural, economic, and familial life under colonial rule, resistance and rebellion to colonial rule, the rise and fall of apartheid, the Cold War's effect on Africa, and the problems and possibilities of Africa today.
-Gen Ed: SW, Ql, EC-C leon, Nineteenth-Century Intellectual History, or Europe Between the World Wars.
-Topics will change.
-Course may be repeated for credit with a different topic.
-Gen Ed: SW, Ql, EC-C
+Gen Ed: SW, QI, EC-C